Macular hole

 A macular hole is a small break in the macula, located in the center of the eye's light-sensitive tissue called the retina.

-Symptoms
+Symptoms and signs

 If the vitreous is firmly attached to the retina when it pulls away, it can tear the retina and create a macular hole.
 Also, once the vitreous has pulled away from the surface of the retina, some of the fibers can remain on the retinal surface and can contract.
 This increases tension on the retina and can lead to a macular hole.
 In either case, the fluid that has replaced the shrunken vitreous can then seep through the hole onto the macula, blurring and distorting central vision.